WangChengYeh/mcp_word/SPEC.md

 #### `taskpane.js`
 - Uses `Office.onReady()` to detect the Word host
 - Establishes a WebSocket connection with `io()`
-- Listens for `ai-cmd` events and inserts/edits text via `Word.run()`
+- Listens for 'MCP tool' events and call Word functions via `Word.run()`
 - Implements basic error handling

 ## 4. Workflow
 1. install the MCP server: `npm install`
-2. STDIO from Codex CLI or fake master, use unix pipeline to provide input
+2. stdio from Codex CLI or fake master, use unix pipeline to provide input
 3. Sideload the Add-in manifest in Word
 4. Send `EditTask` requests via Codex CLI or another service, e.g. `{ content: '...' }`
 5. The Add-in client receives edits in real time and applies them to the document